willamys/wgfa7-store-theme/docs/README.md

 # WGFA7 Minimum Boilerplate Theme

 It was the store theme used to front VTEX IO Store Framework for Hiring Coders asingment 3.
-(DESAFII 3).
+(DESAFIO 3).

-It should be used only when you want to start a new store theme without any pre-set configurations, as is the case with [Store Theme](https://github.com/vtex-apps/store-theme).

-While Store Theme gives developers a ready-to-go default store front structure, the Minimum Boilerplate Theme will enable you to build you store freely from scratch.

 ## Configuration